stvliu/thingsboard.github.io/docs/iot-gateway/config/can.md

 ## Next steps

-Explore guides related to main ThingsBoard features:
+Explore guides related to main GridLinks features:

  - [Data Visualization](/docs/user-guide/visualization/) - how to visualize collected data.
  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.